indr19/Action_Recognition/README.md

   * docker pull mayukhd/jetson_4_1:cp36torch1.7

 ### 6.1 The Detector
 The detctor captures the live stream using the USG cam on the xavier and forwards it to the inferencer.
-Due to limitation of the infrastructure, we are generating the test feed synthetically instead of capturing it.
+Due to limitation of the infrastructure, we are generating the test feed synthetically instead of capturing it live.
 * Download the test images
   * python3 download.py --val_video_list=<full path to the test list> --dataset_valdir=<full path to where the image sequences>